fomightez/galacticEdTools-binder/README.md

 ***Matt Wilkins' galacticEdTools package working in your browser***

-This repository is for running the R-based-based galacticEdTools package in a browser-based environment provided by [MyBinder.org](https://mybinder.org/).
+This repository is for running the R-based-based [galacticEdTools](https://galacticpolymath.github.io/galacticEdTools/) package in a browser-based environment provided by [MyBinder.org](https://mybinder.org/).

-galacticEdTools is an open source R package by Matt Wilkins to support K-16 education and scicomm.
+[galacticEdTools](https://galacticpolymath.github.io/galacticEdTools/) is an open source R package by Matt Wilkins to support K-16 education and scicomm.
 The code was developed by [Galactic Polymath Education Studio](https://www.galacticpolymath.com/)

-See [here](https://galacticpolymath.github.io/galacticEdTools/) for more about it.
+See [here](https://galacticpolymath.github.io/galacticEdTools/) for more about the package.